hyperledger-cacti/cacti/examples/register-indy-data/README.md

-# req_discounted_cartrade
+# register-indy-data

-Simple tool for indy setup and sending requests to `discounted-cartrade` sample app.
+Simple tool for indy setup and sending requests to `cactus-example-discounted-asset-trade` sample app.

 # Build
-- Use script to build base container `indy-sdk-cli` and tool container `req_discounted_cartrade`
+- Use script to build base container `indy-sdk-cli` and tool container `register-indy-data`
 ```
 ./script-build-docker.sh
 ```